New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Can I automate policy diff analysis?

 Yes.
-CI pipelines can parse YAML diffs and flag specific types of changes — such as modifications to deny rules, changes to tool patterns, or removal of rules.
-Some organisations build custom linting that compares the old and new policy and reports the effective difference in enforcement behaviour.
+CI pipelines can parse diffs of the exported policy JSON and flag specific types of changes — such as a default flipping from deny to allow, changes to a tool's conditions, or removal of rules.
+Some organisations build custom checks that compare the old and new policy and report the effective difference in enforcement behaviour.

 Should non-engineers review policy diffs?

 Yes, when the policy maps to compliance or business requirements.
-YAML is readable enough that a compliance officer can understand 'this rule now blocks access to tool X when argument Y matches pattern Z.' Encourage cross-functional review for policies with regulatory implications.
+The policy document is readable enough that a compliance officer can understand 'this rule now blocks access to tool X when argument Y matches pattern Z.' Encourage cross-functional review for policies with regulatory implications.

 FURTHER READING